Andrew Lanza

 Bio

-Andrew Lanza was born in 1931 in Brooklyn, New York.
-He was studying to be a watchmaker when he decided to enlist because his brother was serving in Korea.
-He enlisted in the United States Marines and was in Korea from 1952-1953.
-As a Marine, he specialized in artillery and security all the way through the end of the war.
-He revisited South Korea in 2002 and was awed by its advancement along with the gracious hospitality of the Korean people.
-He feels great pride in the fact that he played a role in helping to forge a path to freedom for the people of South Korea.
+Andrew Lanza, born in 1931 in Brooklyn, New York, was studying to be a watchmaker when he decided to enlist because his brother was serving in Korea.
+Joining the United States Marines, he served in Korea from 1952 to 1953, specializing in artillery and security.
+Revisiting South Korea in 2000, he was awed by its advancement and the gracious hospitality of the Korean people.
+Andrew takes great pride in knowing he helped forge a path to freedom for the people of South Korea.

 Video Clips